resibots/limbo/README.md

 Main features
 -------------
-- Bayesian optimisation based on Gaussian processes
+- Bayesian optimization based on Gaussian processes
 - Generic framework (template-based), which allows easy customization for testing original ideas
 - Can exploit multicore computers
 - Experimental support for some multi-objective algorithms